Belloyusuf/Belloyusuf/README.md

-Hi there 👋 I'm an IT Student with passion of Software Development .
-I'm a confident communicator, I integrate easily into teams, though I am equally happy to work alone.
-I am a quick, logical thinker with an analytical mind and enjoy the stimulation of a challenge.
+Hi there 👋 I'm an IT Student with passion of Software Development 😇.
+I'm a confident communicator, I integrate easily into teams, though I am equally happy to work alone. 🤗 I am a quick, logical thinker with an analytical mind and enjoy the stimulation of a challenge 💪.
 I like variety and am adaptable in different situations, to which I respond with enthusiasm and a sense of humor.
-I am computer-literate and am always keen to learn something new.
+I am always keen to learn something new 👌.

 <!--